 First clarify your mind on the exact target audiences you want.
 Then, see if your target audiences resonate with any particular influencers, and choose your influencers wisely.
 Choose influencers not by how powerful they are, but by what they can do for your course-promotion goals.

-9. Create a spate of guest posts around the time of your course launch: you’ll increase your brand visibility and magnify your reach with new audiences
+9. Create a spate of guest posts around the time of your course launch for brand visibility

 Even if you are not normally a blogger who likes to guest-blog, try to do it just for promoting your course.
 But don’t just pitch random articles to random sites to get your course’s name in the author bio.
 Do guest-posting with a clear strategy.

 Choose blogs where people are writing on the exact or similar subjects that your course is about.
 Then convert (or repurpose) the modules of your course into articles that you can offer to different sites as guest posts.